The Proud Valley: Critical reception

 Robeson's criticism of British and French appeasement and strident pro-Soviet statements (immediately after the signing of the Nazi-Soviet Pact) led to his (and by extension the film) being placed on a publicity blacklist by Lord Beaverbrook, proprietor of the Daily Express.

 However, the Monthly Film Bulletin described the film as a "moving and enthrallingly interesting story of courage, endurance and self-sacrifice," praising it as "an outstanding achievement for all concerned" and singling out Pen Tennyson's "sensitive and skillful" direction and Robeson's "impressive presence" and "glorious voice".

 Variety disparaged the film as possessing "not much dramatic wealth" and compared it unfavourably with Carol Reed's The Stars Look Down.
 The reviewer also complained that Robeson "delivers only two songs and neither solo".
 The New York Times reviewer criticised the “purple” acting and rambling plot, but praised the authenticity of the atmosphere and the singing: “it has the virtue of sincerity, and it is lyrical when it sings.”

 The film critic Matthew Sweet declared in 2005 that if the film had been completed before the outbreak of war "it would have been the most uncompromisingly Marxist picture ever produced in Anglophone cinema".

+Legacy

 Significance

 In The Proud Valley, Robeson depicts a kind of Black hero rarely seen in Hollywood, one who fuses his political and artistic sensibilities in the image of a Black working man who achieves kinship across boundaries of race and nationality.
 Years later, Robeson would remark that, of all his films, this was his favorite because it showed workers in a positive light.

+Radio premiere

 The Proud Valley was the first film premiered on radio.
 An hour long edit of the film was broadcast on the BBC Home Service a week and a half before its London release.

+Stage adaptation

+In 2025 it was announced that a stage adaptation is in active development under StudioCanal's new label StudioCanal On Stage.